franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

 ## Signing Certificates {#certificates}

-A message MAY include a certificate URI to load a certificate or certificate chain from.
+A message MAY include a certificate URI to load a certificate chain from.

-The certificate MUST have the critical extension ContentSigning set and MUST be matched to a trusted CA per Section 6 of RFC 6125 [RFC6125] on the client in order to be used to verify the signature.
+The certificate MUST have the contentSigning EKU set and MUST be matched to a trusted CA per Section 6 of RFC 6125 [RFC6125] on the client in order to be used to verify the signature.

-### ContentSigning Extension {#x509ext}
+### Content-Signing EKU {#x509ext}

-The ContentSigning extension defines that the key contained in the certificate is supposed to be used for content-signatures.
+The contentSigning EKU defines that the key contained in the certificate is supposed to be used for content-signatures.
 This overrides any bits set in the KeyUsage extension [RFC5280].
-If the ContentSigning extension is present, the certificate MUST NOT be used for any other operations.
-Likewise, a key provided with a certificate MUST NOT be used to verify a content-signature if the ContentSigning extension is missing.
+If the contentSigning EKU is present, the certificate MUST NOT be used for any other operations.
+Likewise, a key provided with a certificate MUST NOT be used to verify a content-signature if the contentSigning EKU is missing.

 Any failure of verifying a content-signature MUST be reported to the reportURI.

-ContentSigning OBJECT IDENTIFIER ::= { 1 2 3 }
+  mozilla OBJECT IDENTIFIER  ::=
+              {iso(1) identified-organization(3) dod(6) internet(1)
+               private(4) enterprise(1) 13769}

-ContentSigning ::= SEQUENCE { reportURI   URI }
+  mozilla-contentSigning  OBJECT IDENTIFIER  ::=  { mozilla 21 }

-URI is defined in [RFC3986].

 # Security Considerations {#security}